-There were documented procedures for document and record control that appeared to meet the requirements of the standard.
-The document control system had been implemented to manage QMS documentation, including procedures, work instruction, records, CAPAs, and other documents.
-Document control practices were compliant where the procedures and the records reviewed provided evidence of conformity and completion of requirements.
+There were documented procedures for document and record control that had been implemented to manage QMS documentation, including procedures, work instruction, records, CAPAs including quality incidents and NCs and other documents.
+Document control practices were compliant with the procedures, and the records reviewed provided evidence of conformity to the requirements.
 Generally, records and documents were readily available.
-The non-conformity identified was successfully addressed by a CAPA process.
+The nonconformities identified during the inspection were addressed through a CAPA plan.